csirmaz-lit/Primus-Vittason/book.md

 “Overall, an entity that has the expectation to exist indefinitely may find it less important to consider different facets of the Experience, but it is still affected by them.
 Death is therefore not required for the Experience.”

+**“Entrapment means that the self is limited in space; birth and death mean that it is limited in time.”**

 # ***

 Primus started the next session in a happy mood.
 “I have said that humans are information.
 But if so, what happens to this information after death?

 “Clearly, with the disintegration of the system that is the I or self, the I as a generator of information ceases to function.
-However, in a sense, the information it expressed continues to function—its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogues.
+However, in a sense, the information it expressed continues to function—its verbal messages are translated, reinterpreted, and through these processes it in effect continues to participate in various dialogs.
 Is Plato dead when he argues in the head of a student reading The Republic for the first time?
 Is Shakespeare dead on stage?
 It seems any information continues to function as long as it exists, which entails that physically, it escapes destruction, and a manuscript, a recording, portrait, sculpture, painting or image survives.
 Pharaohs had their deeds recorded in hieroglyphs carved in stone apparently to make sure the text survives for eternity.
 Nowadays one can leave an electronic trail of information on the Internet and on various social networks.
-These trails can become our pyramids, as long as they are not forgotten, or simply deleted.
+These trails can become our pyramids, as long as they are not forgotten, or simply deleted.”

 **“Praise librarians, praise archaeologists, praise historians - they sacrifice their lives to preserve that which would be lost forever.”**